nearform/initium/quick-start-aks.md

 make asdf_install
 ```

-### Login to Azure CLI

-Login using CLI as from above from the root of the `initium-platform` repo

 >Note that at this point you would have a AKS Cluster ready to use.

 ### Check Cluster access